syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Sections.md

 ---
 # Working with Sections

-A Section contains the contents present in Headers, Footers and main document through the instances of WTextBody.
-A section also have a specific set of properties used to define the page settings, number of columns, headers and footers and so on which decides how the text appears.
+A section contains the contents present in Headers, Footers and main document through the instances of WTextBody.
+A section also has a specific set of properties used to define the page settings, number of columns, headers and footers and so on that decide how the text appears.
 WTextBody represents group of paragraphs and tables etc.

 {% highlight c# %}
 [C#]

-//Create a new Word document
+//Creates a new Word document

 WordDocument document = new WordDocument();

-//Add new section to the document
+//Adds new section to the document

 IWSection section = document.AddSection();

-//Add new paragraph to the section
+//Adds new paragraph to the section

 IWParagraph paragraph = section.AddParagraph();

-//Append the text to the created paragraph
+//Appends the text to the created paragraph

 paragraph.AppendText("Lorem ipsum dolor sit amet, lacus amet amet ultricies.
 Quisque mi venenatis morbi libero, orci dis, mi ut et class porta, massa ligula magna enim, aliquam orci vestibulum Turpis facilisis vitae consequat, cum a a,turpis dui consequat massa in dolor per, felis non amet.Auctor eleifend in omnis elit vestibulum, donec non elementum tellus est mauris, id aliquam, at lacus, arcu pretium proin lacus dolor et.
 Eu tortor, vel ultrices amet dignissim mauris vehicula");

-//Save and close the Word document instance
+//Saves and closes the Word document instance

 document.Save("Sample.docx", FormatType.Docx);